Top 5 Hearing Aids for Tinnitus Review

 Brand and Model: Well-known brands with a reputation for quality might be more expensive.

-Warranty and Service: Some hearing aids come with extended warranties and service packages, which can affect the overall cost.
+Warranty and Service: Some hearing aids have extended warranties and service packages, which can affect the overall cost.

 It’s important to note that these are approximate price ranges and can vary significantly based on the factors mentioned earlier.
 Additionally, many people require two hearing aids for optimal hearing, which doubles the cost.